chokevin8/chokevin8.github.io/_projects/1_project.md

 a train-val-test split.

 We train two different models: 1) Nuclei segmentation model using [HoVer-Net](https://arxiv.org/pdf/1812.06499v5.pdf) and 2) Tissue segmentation model using [DeepLabV3+](https://arxiv.org/pdf/1802.02611.pdf).
-In order to train these supervised models, we manually annotated the nuclei or the twelve different tissue classes in the training and validation images.
+In order to train these supervised models, we manually annotate the nuclei or the twelve different tissue classes in the training and validation images.

 Then, after confirming the model performance on the test dataset, we use a post-processing pipeline to extract different meaningful 2D features.
-Some example features extracted are individual tissue compositions and its area, distance between different cells and tissues (ex. distance between fibroblast and sweat glands), and more.
-A total of 1090 2D features were extracted.
+Some example features to extract are individual tissue compositions and its area, distance between different cells and tissues (ex. distance between fibroblast and sweat glands), and more.

 ---

 ### **Results & Discussion:**
-Out of the 1090 2D features that were extracted, through statistical testing with univariate/multivariate analyses and correlation coefficient calculations, features that were most predictive and correlated with age were selected.
-What's more, gender differences and body part differences (skin from different body parts) were also analyzed.
+In total, 1090 2D features were extracted.
+Out of the 1090 features, through statistical testing with univariate/multivariate analyses and correlation coefficient calculations, features that were most predictive and correlated with age were selected.
+Additionally, gender differences and body part differences (skin from different body parts) were also analyzed.
 Currently, 2D results are being finalized and a 3D version of the same pipeline is being developed.
-Results and Discussion will be further updated after the conclusion of my research.
+More summaries of results and discussions will be further updated after the conclusion of my Master's research.

 ---

 ### **Personal Motivation:**
 <p>
 This is a fascinating project to me because it necessitates both biology and deep-learning background.
 I was originally planning to continue my research about
-[gene delivery for immunoengineering](/_projects/2_project.md), but my interests in computational work grew more as I lost motivation to work in the wet-lab.
+[gene delivery for immunoengineering](/projects/2_project), but my interests in computational work grew more as deep learning grew to be the "hot topic".
-Therefore, this is why I made the decision to switch labs.
-While I wanted to continue my goal of cancer research, I figured that while this project is not directly related to cancer, the pipeline could easily be transferrable to cancer (just switch the H&E images to cancer and find ways of developing digital biomarkers for cancer diagnosis instead).
+As I switched my research interests to computational work, I was initially worried because I still wanted to continue cancer research in one way or another.
-Therefore, since August of 2022, I've been working on this project.
+However, I figured that while this project is not directly related to cancer, the pipeline could easily be applied to cancer (just switch the H&E WSIs to tumor WSIs and find ways of developing digital biomarkers for cancer diagnosis instead).
+Therefore, since August of 2022, I switched labs and have been working on this project.
 </p>

 <p>